 We practice what is called “believer’s” or “confessor’s” baptism, which means we only baptize those who believe and confess Jesus Christ as Lord and Savior.
 Reading through Acts, we find baptism explicitly related to repentance, receiving the Word, believing and receiving the Holy Spirit.
 At Gateway, we wait until our children are old enough to believe and understand the true meaning of baptism.
-If you have a child that is expressing an interest in baptism, please contact our Children's Ministry Director firstname.lastname@example.org
+If you have a child that is expressing an interest in baptism, please contact us at firstname.lastname@example.org

 Should a person be re-baptized?

 For those who were sprinkled or immersed at an earlier age, it is important to understand that we should only be baptized once.
 If you trusted in Christ at that time, your baptism is valid and need not be repeated.
 If, however, you experienced sprinkling with or immersion in water before being born again and trusting Christ, your experience was not baptism, and thus you should be baptized.
 The question is therefore, “Was I truly trusting in Christ when I was baptized?”

 There should always be seasons of growth and greater periods of maturity in the life of those who have trusted in the gospel.
 Believers must not be re-baptized each time they experience greater joy and sanctification.
 However, if you believe that your original experience was prior to truly trusting in Christ as Lord and Savior, you should pursue obedience in this area by being baptized now.